rhexa/apt-apps/README.md

 # apt-apps
-Collection of scripts for install application on apt based OS
+Collection of scripts for installing applications on apt based OS